 Before you do anything, the first step is to ensure you have the proper hitch for the trailer you plan on towing.
 The main thing to focus on is the trailer being level when hitched.
 First, measure from the ground to the top of the hitch receiver on the vehicle and then measure from the ground to the skirt of the ball.
 The difference between the two measurements is called the drop.
 You want that number to be as close to zero as possible to keep everything level.
 Some hitches have adjustable couplers, so you can easily adjust the level of the ball to match many heights.

 The next step is ensuring the ball size on your ball mount is compatible with the trailer.
-There are four standard trailer ball sizes, 1-7/8, 2, 2-5/16, and 3-inch diameter.
-Each size is made to handle specific types of towing, beginning with light-duty towing and moving up to gooseneck towing.
+Four standard trailer ball sizes are 1-7/8 2, 2-5/16, and 3-inch diameter.
+Each size handles specific types of towing, beginning with light-duty towing and moving up to gooseneck towing.
 Be sure the ball diameter matches the diameter of the coupler on the trailer.
 Some ball mounts have several different ball sizes on them that can be rotated to fit any trailer size.

 Lastly, be sure to check the weight capacities of the tow vehicle, hitch, ball mount, and trailer.
 The lowest-rated towing component is the limit for maximum towing capacity.
 Once you’ve ensured you have all the proper components, it’s time to hook up the trailer.